WinSCP Review and Download

 - Some people clearly prefer WinSCP over FileZilla

-- WinSCP has no terminal windows.
-Users who need a terminal need to get a terminal client (see downloads page)
+- WinSCP has no terminal window.
+Users who need a terminal need a separate client (see downloads page).

-WinSCP is good for managing a small number of servers in environments that don't use extensive automation or cloud services.
+WinSCP is good for managing a small number of servers and for implementing small-scale file transfer automation.

 Inability to automate key management makes it very cumbersome in large enterprises and makes compliance audits very difficult.